gardener/controller-manager-library/README.md

 ### The Main of the Controller Manager

-The main module of a controller should import the definition packages of the desired controller with anonymous (`_`) imports
+The main module of a controller manager should import the definition packages of the desired controller with anonymous (`_`) imports to enable automatic registration of the controller.

 ```go
 import (